Someguy123/hive-docker/README.md

 # Please be aware that the shared memory size changes constantly.
 Ask in a witness chatroom if you're unsure.
 ./run.sh shm_size 64G

-# Then after you've downloaded the blockchain, you can start steemd in replay mode
+# Then after you've downloaded the blockchain, you can start hived in replay mode
 ./run.sh replay
 # If you DON'T want to replay, use "start" instead
 ./run.sh start